IT asset disposition (ITAD) is essential in transitioning information communications technology (ICT) hardware toward the circular economy.

 What is ITAD?

-ITAD is a specialist practice dealing with technology assets such as laptops, desktops, tablets, enterprise equipment, data center cloud equipment and smartphones at the end of their first lives.
+IT asset disposition or ITAD is a specialist practice dealing with technology assets such as laptops, desktops, tablets, enterprise equipment, data center cloud equipment and smartphones at the end of their first lives.
 The assets are handled in ways that mitigate risks arising from compliance, data security and environmental responsibility.

 An ITAD vendor starts by employing secure reverse logistics and specializes in streamlining the refurbishment and disposition of assets through remarketing.